WICG/view-transitions/explainer.md

 - `::page-transition-root-incoming` - Select the incoming root image.
 - `::page-transition-root-container` - Useful for cases where something needs to be rendered underneath the root images.

-These will be selecting elements in a UA-created shadow DOM.
+These will be selecting UA generated pseudo-elements.

 ```css
 ::page-transition-container(header) {